Improved and Formal Proposal for Device Independent Quantum Private Query: Introduction

-\end{itemize} In quantum private query none of the parties trust each other.
-So, each of the parties have different security goals.
-The security requirement of the server (Bob) is termed as \textit{Data Privacy} and the security requirement for the client (Alice) is termed as \textit{User privacy}.
-Formally these terms are defined below.
+As Quantum Private Query (QPQ) is a distrustful cryptographic primitive, here each of the parties have different security goals.
+The security requirement of the entire protocol is termed as \textit{Protocol Correctness} whereas the security of the server (Bob) is termed as \textit{Data Privacy} and the security requirement for the client (Alice) is termed as \textit{User privacy}.
+Formally, these terms are defined below.

-\begin{definition}{Data Privacy:} The amount of information dishonest Alice ($\A^*$) gets about the $N$-bit database $X$ is limited by $\lambda$ $(0 \leq \lambda \leq 1)$, which is negligible in $N$, i.e.,
+\begin{definition}{Protocol Correctness:} If the user (i.e., the client) Alice and the database owner (i.e., the server) Bob both are honest, then after the \kep, the probability that Alice can correctly retrieve the expected number of data bits in a single database query is very high.
+This implies that in case of honest implementation of the protocol, if $X$ denotes the actual number of data bits known by Alice and $E[X]$ denotes the expected number of data bits that are supposed to be known by Alice then, after the \kep,

+where $\delta_t$ denotes the amount of deviation allowed by Bob and $P_c$ denotes the probability with which the value of $X$ lies within the interval $[E[X]-\delta_t,E[X]+\delta_t]$ (ideally, the value of $P_c$ should be high).

 \end{definition}